-We offer 3-day Project Management Professional (PMP) Certification Exam prep classes at our main UH campus and at Lone Star College.
+We also offer Project Management Professional (PMP) Certification Exam prep classes at our main UH campus.

 According to a 2011 survey commissioned by the Project Management Institute, full-time project managers in the United States reported median annual earnings of $105,000, including salary and bonuses.
 The survey also confirmed that experience is one of the most important determinants of earnings; entry-level project managers should expect lower earnings while they are learning to lead.